Cognigy/Documentation/docs/en/docs/ai/nlu/multilingual-nlu-intent-recognition.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.74-blue.svg)](../../release-notes/4.74.md)

 The _Multilingual Intent Recognition with Third-Party NLU_ feature is designed for projects that operate in languages other than English and German.
-By ensuring accurate and reliable user intent recognition, this feature allows you to integrate third-party NLU models into your Cognigy workflow.
 These external models provide superior performance, precisely tailored to the specific language and domain requirements of your project.

 !!! note